DommertTech/flask-rum/README.md

 #### Rum Sections & Blocks
 These are the main blocks and sections that make up Rum Templates.
-If you need help with Template look at Jinja2 Documentation.
+If you need help with Template look at the Jinja2 Documentation.
-Each template requires Rum_Nav and Rum_Content
+Each template requires Rum_Nav & Rum_Content

+Sections & Blocks
 *italic* = html tags

 * *[Head]*